-It’s essential to provide all employees with an employment contract within 2 months of their start date.
+It’s essential to provide all employees with an employment contract on day one of their employment.
 Failure to do so can mean that both parties might not know where they stand, and could leave you vulnerable to a claim.
 To avoid this, ensure that a comprehensive set of terms and conditions of employment are offered to all of your staff.

 It’s likely that at some point one of your employees will be absent for a prolonged period, whether justified or not.
 Following the correct processes will reduce the likelihood of a claim and also ensure that staff are supported.
 Make sure that the processes are clearly laid out and that all staff understand what is required of them if they are absent from work.

 Maternity leave is a complex area.
 The rules around maternity leave depend on whether the individual wishes to take 26 weeks of leave, or additional leave of up to a year.
 With fathers and adoptive parents eligible for leave too, it’s important to be aware of the time frames and rules when you find yourself in this situation as an employer.

 Employees are entitled to 5.6 weeks of annual leave a year, which is equivalent to 28 days for those who work a five day week.
 Ensuring that all employees – particularly those who work part time or have unusual working patterns – have the right holiday entitlement is one of an employer’s key responsibilities.

 When a disciplinary or staff grievance situation arises, it’s important to follow the ACAS code, which outlines the procedures which need to be followed.
 Ideally, this information should be included within the employment handbook to ensure that all employees understand the grievance and disciplinary process and how it may be relevant to them.